Find Your Voice Course

 Once the Find Your Voice group reaches a certain level they become the Develop Your Voice group and start to work on the skills of singing in harmony and increasing vocal range as well as tackling more complex songs.
 New singers with some experience (either from individual lessons with me or from singing elsewhere) are welcome to join this group at the start of any term.

-The project aims are to help late-starter and returning singers develop their singing technique, confidence, and musicianship skills, whilst having fun singing more demanding repertoire.
+The project aims were to help late-starter and returning singers develop their singing technique, confidence, and musicianship skills, whilst having fun singing more demanding repertoire.
 In past years the music for this course has been by classical composers.
-Singers in this group sing solos, duets, trios and quartets, and during the choruses may be asked to sing with only two or three singers to a part.
-There is a concert at the end of the year for family and friends.
+Singers in this group sang solos, duets, trios and quartets, and during the choruses were often asked to sing with only two or three singers to a part.
+There was a concert at the end of each year for family and friends.
 The inaugural “Sicure Voci” project of 2014 was developed in response to the needs of my students, as many had previously attended my ‘Find Your Voice’ and 'Develop Your Voice' classes and were ready to be stretched further.
 The project got its name because the multiple meanings of the Italian word ‘sicuro’ (singular of sicure) were very appropriate to the ethos I wished to create, and the elements I wanted to explore eg. safe, secure, reliable, steady, clear, assured.
 As a noun ‘sicuro’ even means safety place, whilst ‘voci’ means voices.